Snake Game — Two Agents, One Board

 --body "..."

 The doc includes the full debugging path: how it identified the root cause, why each iteration failed, the exact CSS properties changed, and the Playwright assertions used for verification.
-No human told it to do this — the agent hit a tool limitation, adapted, and found an alternative path to record its work.
+Nobody told it to do this — the agent hit a tool limitation, adapted, and found an alternative path to record its work.

 cpk task done T-014 --agent claude \